swindle-resume/swindle-resume/resume.md

     &bull; Successfully deployed SaltStack to two Data Centers with no customer impact or downtime.
     &bull; Implemented a SaltStack Master of Masters, via Docker, to manage 6+ SaltStack Masters.
     &bull; First contact on all tickets and phone calls during first shift.
-    &bull; Helped create classes for Rackspace's Training program, Rackspace University, to create a culture of improvement and education.
+    &bull; Helped create classes for Rackspace's training program to create a culture of improvement and education.

 **Rackspace US, Inc.** *Cloud Launch Manager I* __February 2013 to April 2014__
     &bull; Maintained an account base of 60 customers for the duration of their first 60 days as a Rackspace Customer.